County sees another COVID-19 death

 From Sept.
 2 to Sept.
 8, there were 12 cases among 0 to 4-year-old children (30 cumulative) and 62 cases among 5 to 18-year-olds (129 cumulative).

-The state health department reported no adult ICU beds are available with five currently staffed.
+The state health department reported no adult ICU beds are available with six currently staffed.

 (0) comments